-The first element in our treatment of pseudo-probability is a sample space.
+For the probabilistic elements of the proof, we employ a lightweight probability library.
+The library is lightweight in three senses:

+\begin{enumerate} \item The axioms of real arithmetic, measure theory, and probability are given as Rocq axioms.
+We did not build a model of those notions in Rocq.

+\item The library uses only basic Rocq: just definitions, and theorems using Ltac.
+Since we do not use Rocq's more advanced features, the library is easy to use and is robust to changes in Rocq.

+\item The library contains only what was necessary for its application to this work.
+For example, the library contains no treatment of continuous probability. \end{enumerate}

+The treatment of real arithmetic makes some effort to respect constructive niceties.\footnote{One axiom ($x \neq y$ implies $x < y \mathrel{\vee} y < x$) requires Markov's principle, which is quasi-constructive in the sense that it does not impede the extraction of computational content.
+The rest are intuitionistically valid.
+The (resolutely classical) least-upper-bound axiom ({\em i.e.,} every bounded, nonempty set has a least upper bound) takes the law of the excluded middle as a premise, so it is intuitionistically valid, vacuously.} However, the treatment of probability theory is fully classical, as we did not intend to explore the issues of constructive probability in this work.
+Any proof of a probability measure may employ the law of the excluded middle.
+Nevertheless, since the probability measure does not provide computational content anyway, one might argue that little is sacrificed by permitting classical reasoning while establishing probability measures.

+As usual, the central elements of probability are a sample space and a probability predicate.
 A point in the sample space determines the outcome of every random or nondeterministic action, as well as the behavior of the adversary.
-However, unlike a true treatment of probability, we do not establish a measure for the sample space and compute probabilities.
-Instead, we will simply exclude any point in the sample space in which something happens that (informally speaking) has discrete probability zero.
-Specifically, we exclude any point that violates the probability assumption that was given informally in Section~\ref{sec:termination} and formally by \cd{eventual_agreement} below.

-This is formalized as the type {\tt sample}, which one can think of as the type of all points in the sample space that are not being excluded.
+The probability predicate relates subsets of the sample space to real numbers.